Counting paths in directed graphs: Abstract

 \section{Abstract}

-We consider the class of directed graphs with $N$ edges and without loops shorter than~$k$.
+We consider the class of directed graphs with $N\geq 1$ edges and without loops shorter than~$k\geq1$.
 Using the concept of a labelled graph, we determine graphs from this class that maximize the number of all paths of length~$k$.
 Then we show an $R$-labelled version of this result for semirings $R$ contained in the semiring of non-negative real numbers and containing the semiring of non-negative rational numbers.
+We end by posing a related open problem concerning the maximal dimension of the path algebra of a connected acyclic directed graph with $N\geq1$ edges.